 Registry members participate in studies focusing on the pharmacokinetics of nicotine, metabolism of commonly used medications, genetic susceptibility to cancer-causing chemicals, and sleep patterns in young twins.

 Do you know any twins?
-You can earn money just by referring a pair of identical or fraternal twins to our Registry.
-Share this page with them and have them put your name as the referral source when registering.
-If they both join, we'll send you $25.
+Please consider sharing this page with pairs of identical or fraternal twins.
 We are especially interested in twins who live in the San Francisco Bay Area.

 Join the Registry